 As a service to his clients, Jeff Stricker provides his personal market analysis and commentary on local real estate trends.

-In the charts below, you’ll find 15 years of data for market activity and median sales price for the month of April for Los Altos, Palo Alto, Los Altos Hills, Menlo Park and Mountain View.
+In the charts below, you’ll find 15 years of data for annual market activity and median sales price for Palo Alto, Los Altos, Los Altos Hills, Menlo Park and Mountain View.
 You can’t find this level of historical data all in one place anywhere else, so if you have any questions or wish to get more info about your community, don’t hesitate to contact me.